 Princess Margaret’s controversial romance with Peter Townsend put the royal family in an uncomfortable position.
 Not only was Townsend 16 years older than Margaret, but he was also a divorcee with two children.
-Because Townsend was divorced, Queen Elizabeth had to give her permission to make the union official, a move that would have put the Royals at odds with Winston Churchill and the Church of England.
+Because Townsend was divorced, Queen Elizabeth had to give her permission to make the union official, a move that would have put the British royals at odds with Winston Churchill and the Church of England.
 Although any one of these complications could have put an end to the relationship, Margaret allegedly revealed the real reason why she ended her engagement to Townsend.

 Inside Princess Margaret’s romance with Townsend

 Margaret reportedly met Townsend when he applied for a position as George VI’s equerry.
 At the time, Margaret was only 14 years old and nothing remarkable happened between the future lovers.
 Their romance did not heat up until Margaret turned 22.
 The romance blossomed in the months following George’s death in 1952, despite there being a 16-year age gap between the pair.

 In the first year of their romance, the royal family kept the relationship secret, though rumors were eventually confirmed during Queen Elizabeth’s Coronation Day in 1953.